 I have heard your "Evolution vs. Creation" presentation, but I can't remember the reasons you said Evolution contradicted Scripture.
 Can you summarise the points again?

-Our Evolution vs. Creation seminar, The Rocks Cry Out, is a 5-hour presentation on the flaws in the science of Evolution and the ways in which it opposes and contradicts the Bible.
+Our Evolution vs. Creation seminar, Evolution Exposed, is a 3-part presentation on the flaws in the science of Evolution and the ways in which it opposes and contradicts the Bible.
 The course offers many proofs and includes many details we can't provide here in this short answer.
 Simply put, Evolution theory conflicts with Scripture in many fundamental ways.
 Meanwhile, here are some key points from the presentation:

 - The entire account of Creation in Genesis 1-2 stands opposed to Evolution.
 God created everything as it is, out of nothing, and did so in six literal days.

 - Death was not a part of God's creation.
 Death is the result of God's curse on the Earth as a result of man's sin.
 God's future plan for the Earth removes this curse and eliminates death altogether.
 Evolution declares the opposite, that death is normal, natural and essential to advancing species.
 According to Evolution theory, death will always exist.

 - God's word declares that the world is withering away, decaying and groaning under the weight of sin.
 Lives are growing shorter, disease will increase, resources will diminish.
 Therefore, Creation longs for a day when it will be replaced.
 Evolution declares the opposite, that the normal course of life and death results in an improvement of each new generation over the previous generation.
 Evolution states that lives are lengthening, health is improving through survival of the fittest.